[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Can be utilised for goal-kicks and for playing the advanced rules.
 Saves taking goalkeepers off wire handle.

 The flat version of C106.
-Introduced in 1958, I'm not sure why it doubles up the "L" number, as it has nothing in common with the logbook, but like Set JJ it was introduced as the number range was getting tight for space.
+Introduced in 1956-57, I'm not sure why it doubles up the "L" number, as it has nothing in common with the logbook, but like Set JJ it was introduced when the number range was getting tight for space.

-The description is not much different that set HH, and both were the same price (1s 3d).
-So I had long assumed these figures were just standard goalkeepers.
-In fact they were shown in action pose (although the plastic is the usual shape).
-As both goalie and base are the same as an outfield player in a celluloid team, this item was far from essential.
+The description is not much different that set HH, and both were the same price (1s 3d), so I had long assumed these figures were just standard goalkeepers.
+In fact they were shown in action pose (although the plastic is the usual footballer shape).
+As both goalkeeper and base are the same as an outfield player in a celluloid team, this item was far from essential.
 Still, they look pretty good.

 Set M: Green baize playing-pitch cloth.